Ullavs/Ullavs/README.md

 ## Journey:
 👩‍⚕️ Former medical doctor who's changing careers since 2021 🔀
-👩‍💼 Started my job as junior front-end developer in October 2022 🚀
+👩‍💼 Started my job as junior front-end developer in October 2022 🚀 (using GitLab there, activity on this account consists only of private projects)

 ## Interests:
 👀 I’m interested in coding, science, TV series, tennis, Formula 1 and dogs